moaqz/toast/README.md

     --toast-error: #ff5d61b0;
     --toast-warning: #fe84389d;
     --toast-info: #3094feb9;
+    --toast-confirm: #C47EFFA4;

+    /* Confirm button (for type="confirm") */
+    --toast-actions-confirm-text-color: white;
+    --toast-actions-confirm-background-color: #54FFAD73;

+    /* Cancel button (for type="confirm") */
+    --toast-actions-cancel-text-color: white;
+    --toast-actions-cancel-background-color: #FF5D61B0;
   }
 }
 ```

 **Position**

-By default, the default position is `bottom-right`.
+By default, the position is `bottom-right`.
 You can customize the position of the toasts by using the position attribute.
 The available options are:

 - top-right
 - top-left